How to Start a Cake Business from Home

 Some bakers specialise in allergy baking, and this is an area the local authority's inspectors will question you about when they visit.
 It's important to ensure there's no cross-contamination between ingredients when baking allergy-friendly cakes, so you'll need a separate food preparation area for these.

-Gluten-free and vegan cakes are extremely popular on Mums Bake Cakes, so this is something you may want to consider.
+Vegan cake orders and gluten-free cake orders are extremely popular on Mums Bake Cakes, so this is something you may want to consider.
 There are also a number of regions throughout the UK where we need more bakers baking eggless cakes, so that's something else worth thinking about!
 If you need any advice on the type of cakes that sell particularly well in your area, please get in touch and we'll be happy to help.

 When deciding what type of cakes to include in your Mums Bake Cakes shop, the best bit of advice we can give you is to be unique.
 Offer something different and stand out from the crowd.
 Some of our bakers can bake any type of cake you can think of, while others specialise in selling cupcakes from home.
 Some only bake gluten-free cupcakes, while others focus on creating amazing wedding cakes.